epomatti/azure-hardened-images/README.md

 ### Ubuntu Pro

-Ubuntu Pro licenses are charged according to Canonical [pricing table][7], but offer a variety of additional features, one of which is hardening.
+Ubuntu Pro has a variable cost based on the VM size.

 ## Compliance Check